Epidemiology of Lung Carcinoma

 Treatment of Horner syndrome caused by apical tumors is with surgery with or without preoperative radiation therapy or with radiation therapy with or without adjuvant chemotherapy.

-Because many patients with lung cancer die, the need for end-of-life care should be anticipated.
+Based on poor overall survival, the need for end-of-life care Palliative Care and Hospice Dying patients can have needs that differ from those of other patients.
+So that their needs can be met, dying patients must first be identified.
+Before death, patients tend to follow 1 of 3... read more should be anticipated.
 Studies have reported that early palliative care intervention leads to less end-of-life chemotherapy use and may even extend life (ie, by avoiding adverse effects of aggressive treatments).

 Pain, anxiety, nausea, and anorexia are especially common and can be treated with parenteral morphine; oral, transdermal, or parenteral opioids; and antiemetics.